Ji-Hwan Bae Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 17th-ranked team ERA across all MLB pitching staffs (4.27).
+- The Cubs have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- The Cubs allow the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- The Cubs surrender the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- In his last outing on Saturday against the Kansas City Royals, the lefty tossed six innings, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty went 6 1/3 innings against the Kansas City Royals, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.